FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Experiments

-Similar conclusions are also on CTW1500.
-For example, the inference speed of FAST-A0-512 is 129.1 FPS, which is at least 2.3$\times$ faster than prior works, while the F-measure is still very competitive (81.5\%).
-The best F-measure of our method is 83.7\%, which is as same as PAN \cite{wang2019efficient}, but our method runs at a faster speed (66.5 FPS \emph{vs.} 39.8 FPS).
+Similar results are also on CTW1500.
+For example, the inference speed of FAST-T-512 is 129.1 FPS, which is at least 2.3$\times$ faster than prior arts, while the F-measure is still very competitive (81.5\%).
+The best F-measure of our method is 84.2\%, which is slightly higher than the strong counterpart DB++-R18~\cite{liao2022real} (84.2\% \emph{vs.} 83.9\%), while our method runs at a faster speed (66.5 FPS \emph{vs.} 40.0 FPS).
+We show some qualitative curved text detection results in Fig.~\ref{fig:visual}(a)(b), which demonstrates that the proposed FAST can accurately locate text lines with complex shapes.

-\subsubsection{Oriented Text Detection.}
+\subsubsection{Oriented Text Detection}